 History Ph.D.
 Dissertation

-A Ph.D. student must write a prospectus or proposal for his or her dissertation.
+A Ph.D. student must write a proposal for his or her dissertation.
 Doing so requires close consultation with the adviser.
-The student should establish a four-member dissertation committee, which will read the prospectus and, eventually, the dissertation itself.
+The student should establish a four-member dissertation committee, which will read the proposal and, eventually, the dissertation itself.
 Usually, the committee consists of the adviser and two other faculty members in the department.
 The fourth member is the Dean's Representative, who must be an Ohio University faculty member from outside the History Department.
 If appropriate to the subject of the thesis, a faculty member from outside Ohio University can participate as a fifth member of the dissertation committee.
-The student should schedule an oral defense of the prospectus and provide the graduate office with advance notification.
-Each member of the dissertation committee must approve the prospectus in writing at the end of the defense.
-Once the prospectus is approved, the student should file the Ph.D.
-Dissertation Prospectus Approval Form [PDF] and a copy of the prospectus with the department's graduate office.
+The student should schedule an oral defense of the proposal and provide the graduate office with advance notification.
+Each member of the dissertation committee must approve the proposal in writing at the end of the defense.
 A student should defend the prospectus no later than the first semester after completing the comprehensive examinations.

 The student must defend the dissertation during an oral examination.
-The student should arrange a date and time for the defense with each member of the committee and then complete the form, Arrangements for the Oral Examination on the Dissertation [PDF] (CAS #7) Please note that forms are grouped by college.
-This form must be filed with the History Department Graduate Office at least 14 days prior to the defense.
-Each member of the student's dissertation committee must receive a draft copy of the dissertation at least two weeks before the defense.
-There is another form to complete to report the results of one's dissertation defense: Report of the Oral Thesis Examination/Dissertation Defense [PDF] (CAS#8).
+The student should arrange a date and time for the defense with each member of the committee.
+PhD students should use the Milestones forms from the Graduate College, as well as the Report of the Oral Thesis Defense (CAS#8).
 Students should bring a copy of this form to their defense.
 Each member of the committee as well as the graduate director must sign it.
 The form must then be submitted to the College of Arts & Sciences.

 During the semester in which they plan to graduate, students must meet university deadlines for defending their dissertation and submitting the final copy.
 Early in the semester they must apply to graduate through the Registrar's Office and pay a $50 fee.
 There are deadlines for arranging your defense, holding the defense, and submitting the final copy of the dissertation.